Marcus Nash (American football)

-Marcus DeLando Nash (born February 1, 1976) is a former American football wide receiver, formerly of the Dallas Desperados of the Arena Football League (AFL).
-He was drafted by the Denver Broncos 30th overall in the 1998 NFL Draft.
-He played college football at Tennessee.
+Marcus DeLando Nash (born February 1, 1976) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Denver Broncos 30th overall in the 1998 NFL draft.
+He played college football for the Tennessee Volunteers.

-Nash has also been a member of the Miami Dolphins, Baltimore Ravens, Detroit Fury and Las Vegas Gladiators.
+Nash also played in the NFL for the Miami Dolphins and Baltimore Ravens, as well as in the Arena Football League (AFL) for the Detroit Fury, Las Vegas Gladiators and Dallas Desperados.

+College career

+Nash played college football at the University of Tennessee.
+He contributed on the field from 1995 to 1997.
+In the 1997 season, he had 76 receptions for 1,170 yards and 13 touchdowns.
+He led the SEC in receptions, touchdowns, and yards that year.

 Professional career

 Denver Broncos

-Nash was drafted by the Broncos in the first round (30th overall) of the 1998 NFL Draft.
+Nash was selected by the Broncos in the first round (30th overall) of the 1998 NFL draft.
 During his rookie season, he appeared in eight games and caught four passes for 76 yards.
+He was part of the team that won Super Bowl XXXIII against the Atlanta Falcons.
 In 1999, Nash appeared in two games for the Broncos including one start, but recorded no statistics.

 Miami Dolphins

 On September 21, 1999, Nash was traded to the Miami Dolphins in exchange for running back John Avery - another 1998 first-rounder.
 However, he was waived by the team just one week later.